nealio82/php-bloom-filter/README.md

 ## PHP Bloom Filter

-This package acts as a configurable [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter), allowing you to confidently determine if a particular value has already been seen / cached by your application.
+This package acts as a configurable [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter), allowing you to confidently determine if a particular value has **not** already been seen / cached by your application.

 It provides a [**fast and memory-efficient**](https://en.wikipedia.org/wiki/Bloom_filter#Space_and_time_advantages) way of knowing for certain if a value has _definitely **not** been encountered yet_, but the tradeoff is that there is no way for knowing with absolute certainty if a value _definitely **has** been encountered_.

 So if the Bloom filter says "No, this value has not been processed yet", you can be 100% sure that it hasn't.
-However, if the filter says "this value _might_ have been processed", you don't know that with absolute certainty and it's best to double-check.
+However, if the filter says "this value _might_ have been processed", you don't know that with absolute certainty and it would be best to double-check.

 ### Using this package

-You can use the provided Bloom filters individually if there's a low chance of false positives in your data set, but often a better idea is to use the `MultiStrategyBloomFilter` with several different hashing algorithms configured (read the full explanation below for more on why this is the case).
+You can use the provided Bloom filters individually if there's a low chance of false positives in your data set, but a better idea may be to use the `MultiStrategyBloomFilter` with several different hashing algorithms configured (read the full explanation below for more on why this is the case).
 Using several different algorithms will increase the memory usage and reduce the performance of querying the filter, but this should still be a fraction of what it would be if you weren't using any filters at all.